To Footer

 Office Practice

-This course is intended to serve as a capstone course in the Architectural Technology program.
-Emphasis is placed on preparing students for the workplace by focusing on the professional, legal, and business aspects of the architectural and construction industries.
-Case studies are reviewed and projects are prepared by students with the goal of introducing them to a broader set of circumstances that affect how decisions are made in the practice of architecture.
+Examines the professional, legal, and business aspects of the architectural and construction industries.
+Prepares the student for the workplace through case studies and projects while exploring a broader set of circumstances that affect how decisions are made in the practice of architecture.
+Note: Serves as a capstone course for the program.
 Lecture: 3 credits (45 contact hours).

 Pre-requisite: ACH 110 and ACH 200 or equivalent.